 If you wish to know more Singlish, view this video.

 NUS has on-campus health services available at the University Health Centre (UHC).
 UHC is located on the Kent Ridge campus, and is open during regular office hours Monday to Friday.
 Most medical services are covered under the mandatory medical insurance that all exchange students are required to subscribe to.
-Information about their services can be found on the UHC Health Service site.
+Information about their services can be found on the UHC website.

 NUS also has an on-campus counselling centre that provides assessment, counselling and crisis intervention to students.
 Exchange students are welcome to use these services as well and most are covered under the mandatory medical insurance mentioned above.
 Information about their services can be found on the Counselling and Psychological Services site.